tc39/proposal-async-context/README.md

 }
 ```

-In the example above, `DatabaseConnection` can be established at root execution
+In the example above, `DatabaseConnection` can be established at root async
 context (or any other context).
 With `AsyncTask`, each call to
 `DatabaseConnection.query` will schedule an async task, which will be linked
-to its initiator execution context (may not be the one establishing
+to its initiator async context (may not be the one establishing
 `DatabaseConnection`).
 And at the resolution of socket, the contexts are
 propagated by the `DatabaseConnection`, which is linked to its initiating
-execution context, so the context has to be re-established by
+async context, so the async context has to be re-established by
 `AsyncTask.runInAsyncScope`.

 In this way, we can propagate correct async context flows on multiplexing